 The treatment lasts for about 3 weeks, depending on the evolution and physician’s recommendation, this period may be subject to change.

-How will I see after surgery?
+How will I see after the Presbyond laser procedure?

 Immediately after surgery, vision is good and continues to improve every day.
 However, in the early days, there is a mild discomfort and variations in visual acuity.
 In the first few weeks, even months, vision fluctuations may occur, but you can go to work, and you can resume most of your current activities.
 The period of neuroadaptation lasts for about 4-6 months, during which the brain will be able to compose the images obtained from each eye, and the sight will become good both at distance and for reading.